yearn/YIPS/YIPS/yip-add_trade_function_to_Ypool.md

 > - Usability: better UI/UX for market-making because opting-in to the trading facility is just a check box, not a whole dedicated frontend which adds confusion.

-> - Lucrative revenue stream that is rent-free and governance-risk-minimized
 > - Compensation for YFI holders for the service they provide to market-making LPs (namely, yEarn optimize the yield for these market-making stablecoins)

-> - Increase liquidity network effects of the yEarn ecosystem.
+> - Increase liquidity, network effects of the yEarn ecosystem.

-> - Increase YFI's moat against copy-paste clones because
+> - Increase YFI's moat against copy-paste clones.

 ## Specification